Cebuano grammar: Agent trigger

 Here, the agent/doer Maria is marked with si, the personal direct noun marker.
 The prefix Mo- indicates that the noun in the direct case (Maria) is also the agent/doer, which would not have been known otherwise.

 Patient trigger

-Here, the patient/object Bugas is marked with ang, the general direct noun marker.
-The suffix -on indicates that the noun in the direct case (bugas) is also the patient/object, which would not have been known otherwise.
+Here, the patient/object Bugás is marked with ang, the general direct noun marker.
+The suffix -on indicates that the noun in the direct case (bugás) is also the patient/object, which would not have been known otherwise.
 Babaye is marked with sa, the general indirect noun marker which indicates that babaye is not in the direct case but is still the agent/doer of the sentence.
-Via context and common word order, it is evident that lata is not the agent despite it being marked with sa as well (in this case, it is used as the general oblique definite noun marker).
+Via context and common word order, it is evident that láta is not the agent despite it being marked with sa as well (in this case, it is used as the general oblique definite noun marker).
 It is not the first noun in the sentence (as the agent/doer usually is) and nor can a can cook rice on its own (context).